ikoniqoz/nitrodocs/content/developers/tools/template-library.md

 	// as the page layout.
 	$this->template->set_layout('two_col');

 <div class="tip"><strong>Note:</strong> When using Public\_Controller and Admin\_Controller, the layout is already set.
-However, in some cases, you may prefer to override this function or use set a layout outside of the PyroCMS base controllers.</div>
+However, in some cases, you may prefer to override this function or use set a layout outside of the NitroCMS base controllers.</div>

 ### set\_theme(<var>$theme\_name</var>)